We will work to reschedule Lottie B. Scott at a later date — Civil Rights and Civil Liberties Leader and Advocate

 Scott traces her family history, peppered with familial violence and love alike.
 She describes her early childhood years of living amidst a sea of brothers, until little sisters finally arrived.
 Under the cloud of racial discrimination, difficult farm working conditions, and family tensions, Scott describes the unbreakable bonds of love that eventually emerged to forever bind her family members together.

 As the passing years turn to decades, and family members move north, Scott reveals how these bonds of love become a transformative power, forever altering the lives of each member of her family.
+Books will be available at the luncheon.

 Copyright 2008-2018 SECT Women's Network